qinyuanhang/RubyWatirProject/README.md

 ## A brief explanation of your approach in completing this exercise.
     1: requirements collection
-    2: Learn Ruby from the beginning
+    2: learn Ruby from the beginning
-    3：Search for some watir test samples, try to implement in my local
+    3: search for some watir test samples, try to implement in my local
-    4: Start from modify the sample to my test
+    4: start from modify the sample to my test

 ## Future enhancements